 1. Chocodiles

-A chocolate-covered version of the beloved Twinkie, Chocodiles were a fan favorite for years.
-Despite their devoted following, Chocodiles disappeared from shelves, only to reappear briefly in 2014.
+Introduced in 1977, Chocodiles were essentially a chocolate-covered version of the beloved Twinkie, and they were a massive fan favorite for years.
+Despite their devoted following, Chocodiles disappeared from shelves in 2012 due to Hostess’s 2012 bankruptcy, only to reappear briefly in 2014.
 The re-release featured an updated recipe, but many fans argued it didn’t match the original’s charm.

 2. Hostess Pudding Pies

 Hostess Pudding Pies were a rich, indulgent treat with creamy filling encased in a flaky crust.
-They came in flavors like vanilla and chocolate.
-However, they were discontinued during Hostess’s financial troubles in the 2000s.
-This left fans wanting their nostalgic discontinued flavors.
+They debuted in 1986 with flavors like creamy vanilla and chocolate.
+Despite their popularity, Pudding Pies vanished after just a year.

 4. Suzy Q’s (Original Recipe)